My Second Visit to Hong Kong: The City That Never Sleeps

 Get an Octopus card!

 Upon reaching the Hong Kong International Airport (HKIA), we headed to the MTR station counter to purchase an Octopus card (Bat Tat Tong in chinese) which is similar to the EZ-Link in Singapore and will allow for easy travel on public transport such as the MTR and buses.
 It can even be used on the Star Ferry to cross over to Central or Wan Chai from Tsim Sha Tsui.
 Before leaving Hong Kong, you can obtain a refund for your deposit of HKD50.
-However, if you are returning the card within 3 months, they is a deduction of HKD7 to obtain your deposit and any amount leftover.
+However, if you are returning the card within 3 months, there is a deduction of HKD7 to obtain your deposit and any amount leftover.

 As we had booked a hotel at Tsim Sha Tsui, we purchased a return ticket for bus A21.
 The cost was only HKD55 for return.
 If you are undecided on whether you wish to take the bus to the airport, you can also purchase a one-way ticket for HKD33.
 Very convenient!
 Do note that the A21 buses leave from the Kowloon island area like Mongkok, Tsim Sha Tsui and Hung Hom.
 It also heads from airport to these same places.
 For other areas, you would have to take other buses.